slenderik/re-works/README.md

 ## Project knowledge

-[`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 This project was initialized from a [Next.js Starter](https://nextjs.org/), and contains the following changes:
 1. The `jsconfig.json` was updated to point the `@` alias to `./`
 2. Inline styles from Tailwind
+3. ui/templates used as universal blocks
+4. Using App Router
+5. [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.